Purdue Research Park of Southeast Indiana

-The center contains 18,000 square feet of business incubator offices, an economic development office and an office for Purdue's Technical Assistance Program, which connects companies with Purdue resources and assists them in implementing state-of-the art technologies.
+The center contains 18,000 square feet of business incubator offices, which connects companies with Purdue resources and assists them in implementing state-of-the art technologies.
 As they grow, the companies will have an opportunity to move into the adjacent technology park.

-- For inquiries from technology-based companies regarding membership in the incubator building, please contact Paul Moses, Director of the Purdue Technology Center of Southeast Indiana, at (812) 206-8399.
+- For inquiries from technology-based companies regarding membership in the incubator building, please contact Mike Chappell, Operations Manager, at (812) 206-8397.

 - For questions concerning academic programming, please contact Andrew Takami, Director for the Purdue College of Technology at New Albany, at (812) 590-9185.